 About Glockemann Water Pumps

-Roy Bird, the Managing Director of Glockemann Water Pumps Pty Ltd, first saw the Glockemann hydraulic ram water pump working in the jungles of Papua New Guinea in 2009 where he had two retail shops, one in Goroka in the Highlands, and the other in Lae, the largest sea port in PNG.
+Roy Bird, the Managing Director of Glockemann Water Pumps Pty Ltd, first saw the Glockemann hydraulic ram water pump working in the jungles of Papua New Guinea in 2009 where he had two shops, one in Goroka in the Highlands, and the other in Lae, the largest seaport in PNG.

 He began importing the pumps from Australia and retailed them in the rural and remote areas of PNG.
 In 2012 Glockemann Peck Engineers who had produced the pump in Australia for 25 years, ceased their operations, thereby supply to PNG and other countries could not be realized.

-Since the humble days of receiving 30 pumps from China a further 200 pumps have been received or ordered.
+Since the humble days of receiving 30 pumps from China a further 200 pumps have been delivered.

 The pumps are also used around the world, including New Zealand, Thailand, Cambodia, Canada and Alaska.

 Roy believes the company will concentrate on building exports over the next five years.
-There is enormous potential in developing countries for this type of self-powered pump as it runs without electricity or fuel such as petrol and diesel which are hard to come by and expensive for the local populations.
+There is enormous potential in developing countries for this type of self-powered pump as it runs without electricity or fuel, while petrol, diesel and electricity are often hard to come by and expensive for the local populations.